Caroline Monnet: Artistry and style

 Monnet is primarily a self-taught artist.
 This allows her to approach her art with a level of freedom and naivety.
 Although Monnet wishes she had returned to school to pursue her arts, she strongly believes that the most valuable lessons are not taught in school.
 She is widely known for her sculpting, work in film and installation.
-Her journey with art began in hopes to reclaim her aboriginal identity in which she has suppressed throughout her life.

 Monnet's work in film, painting, and sculpture deals with complex ideas around Indigenous identity and bicultural living through the examination of cultural histories.
 She is interested in themes of identity, representation, and modernity.
 Monnet has made a signature for working with industrial materials, combining the vocabulary of popular and traditional visual culture with the tropes of modernist abstraction to create unique hybrid forms.

 Exhibitions

 Her works have been exhibited at the Palais de Tokyo (Paris) and Haus der Kulturen der Welt (Berlin), as part of Rencontres Internationales (Paris/Berlin/Madrid), Axenéo7, Plug in ICA, Arsenal Montréal, Arsenal Contemporary NY, Walter Phillips Gallery, Winnipeg Art Gallery, McCord Museum, and Museum of Contemporary Art (Montréal) among others.